microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 <img src="../graphics/SSMS_QDS_Find_Top_Queries.png" alt="SSMS_QDS_Find_Top_Queries"/>

 Select the report to find out what queries have consumed the most avg resources and execution details of those queries.
-Based on the workload run to this point, your report should look something like the following:<br><br>
+Based on the workload run to this point, your report should look something like the following:<br>

 <img src="../graphics/SSMS_QDS_Top_Query_Report.png" alt="SSMS_QDS_Find_Top_Queries"/>

 The query shown is the SQL query from the workload for customer sales.
 This report has 3 components: Queries with the high total duration (you can change the metric), the associated query plan and runtime statistics, and the associated query plan in a visual map.

-If you click on the bar chart for the query (the query_id may be different for your system), your results should look like the following:<br><br>
+If you click on the bar chart for the query (the query_id may be different for your system), your results should look like the following:<br>

 <img src="../graphics/SSMS_QDS_Query_ID.png" alt="SSMS_QDS_Query_ID"/>

 You can see the total duration of the query and query text.

 Right of this bar chart is a chart for statistics for the query plan associated with the query.
 Hover over the dot associated with the plan.
-Your results should look like the following:<br><br>
+Your results should look like the following:<br>

 <img src="../graphics/SSMS_Slow_Query_Stats.png" alt="SSMS_Slow_Query_Stats" width=350/>

 Note the average duration of the query.
 Your times may vary but the key will be to compare this average duration to the average wait time for this query and eventually the average duration when we introduce a performance improvement.

 The final component is the visual query plan.
-The query plan for this query looks like the following:<br><br>
+The query plan for this query looks like the following:<br>

 <img src="../graphics/SSMS_Workload_Query_Plan.png" alt="SSMS_Workload_Query_Plan"/>